justjim1220/MMM-RandomYouTubePlayer/README.md

-# Module: MMM-RandomYouTubePlayer
+# Module: MMM-RandomYouTubePlayer...

 The MMM-RandomYouTubePlayer module is a 3rd party module of the MagicMirror.
 This module loads a YouTube player and a specified playlist and will randomize the videos.

-## Using the module
+## Using the module...

 To use this module, add it to the modules array in the 'config/config.js' file:
 ```